Arizona Rangers: First Territorial Rangers

 The Territorial Governor created the Arizona Rangers in 1901.
-The Arizona Rangers were created to rid the territory of crime and corruption so Arizona could become a State.
+The Arizona Rangers were created to rid the Arizona Territory of crime and corruption so it could become a State.
 The Arizona Rangers are often confused with similar-sounding groups formed in the early 1860s; however, there is no connection.
 The first Territorial Rangers were organized to police the new gold boomtowns and mining camps in the western half of the New Mexico Territory that arose after the first gold strike in 1858 in Gila City.

+The Rangers were well-trained, well-equipped, and very effective at apprehending even the most dangerous of outlaws, evolving into one of the finest law enforcement agencies in the country.
+Modeled after the Texas Rangers, the Arizona Rangers were tasked with hunting down and arresting outlaws in the Territory, especially along the Mexican border.
+By 1908, most of the outlaws had been arrested, killed, or had fled into Mexico.
+The Rangers were disbanded for political reasons in 1909.
+Shortly afterward, Arizona became the 48th state.